-Our Lenti-X Packaging Single Shots (VSV-G), provided with the Lenti-X Tet-On 3G Inducible Expression System (Cat.
-No. 631187), can generate lentiviral titers that are superior to most other commercially available lentiviral packaging systems.
+Our Lenti-X Packaging Single Shots (VSV-G), provided with the Lenti-X Tet-One Inducible Expression System and the Lenti-X Tet-One Inducible Expression System (Puro), can generate lentiviral titers that are superior to all commercially available lentiviral packaging systems.
 The concerted effects of multiple components in an optimized five-vector plasmid mix, pre-aliquoted and lyophilized with XfectTM Transfection Reagent, allow Lenti-X 293T Cells (sold separately; Cat.
 No. 632180) to produce the highest amounts of safe, replication-incompetent lentivirus (see takarabio.com).